Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, M (a holy symbol)
 **Duration:** Instantaneous

-You utter a divine word, and burning radiance erupts from you.
-Each creature of your choice that you can see within range must succeed on a Constitution :d20-save: **Saving Throw** or take 1d6 radiant damage.
+Burning radiance erupts from you in a 5-foot Emanation.
+Each creature of your choice that you can see in it must succeed on a Constitution saving throw or take 1d6 Radiant damage.

-The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+***Cantrip Upgrade.*** The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).